 He needed to choose God or understanding, but he couldn’t have both.

 John chose God.
-From that choice came Ransomed Heart and a revolution of men and women all around the globe being transformed, alive and set free.
+From that choice came Ransomed Heart and a revolution of men and women all around the globe being transformed, alive, and set free.

 As a close friend, I empathized with John and yet, honestly, there was something about the story I couldn’t really “know” personally.
 I had never suffered.

 I suffered through my wife’s severe illness.
 Fourth of July marked three years from the anniversary of the beginning of her restoration.
 I’ll never forget checking her into a hospital…five miles away from the church where we had our first kiss on our wedding day… three miles from the hotel where we made love for the first time.
 And suddenly, our life was seemingly unraveling.
-We were on the brink of tragedy; all that we held dear to our heart overnight had become sand running between our fingers.
+We were on the brink of tragedy; overnight, all we held dear to our hearts had become sand running between our fingers.

 Suffering is brutal.
 Suffering is lonely.
 Suffering is the most sacred space of the human experience.
 If you have suffered, you know what I’m talking about.
-As I risk putting words to suffering; something in me feels more appropriate by just taking my shoes off and falling on my face.
+As I risk putting words to suffering, something in me feels more appropriate by just taking my shoes off and falling on my face.
 This is holy ground.

 A friend reminded me this morning of a quote from the great explorer and survivor Ernest Shackleton, as he spoke of the great suffering they encountered in their near fatal South Pole expedition:

 “We had pierced the veneer of outside things.
 We had suffered, starved and triumphed, groveled down yet grasped at glory, grown bigger in the bigness of the whole.
-We had seen God in His splendor, heard the text that nature renders.
+We had seen God in his splendor, heard the text that nature renders.
 We had reached the naked soul of man.”